 Step 4: Activate prospecting

 Activation phase: detected signals are enriched, scored, and delivered to sales reps.
 Each signal must be acted on within 48 hours.
-The message is personalized based on the signal’s context (not a generic template).
+The message is personalized based on the signal’s context, not pulled from a generic template.

 Step 5: Capitalize and optimize

 Capitalization phase: analyze results by signal type, sector, and message.
 The only KPI that matters is the positive response rate.
-Rodz does not track opens or clicks, metrics distorted by tracking pixels and security filters.
+Rodz doesn’t track opens or clicks, metrics distorted by tracking pixels and security filters.

 To statistically validate that a configuration works, you need to process at least 274 prospects before drawing conclusions.